tenzir/tenzir/web/docs/understand/pipelines.md

 # Pipelines

-The VAST language centers around one principle: **dataflow pipelines**.
+The Tenzir language centers around one principle: **dataflow pipelines**.

 A pipeline is chain of [operators](operators) that represents a flow of data.
 Operators can produce, transform, or consume data.
 Think of it as UNIX pipes or